mendix/docs/content/en/docs/developerportal/_index.md

 To stop receiving notifications when new feedback is submitted for a specific app, go to the [General Settings](/developerportal/collaborate/general-settings/) page for that app and click **Stop Watching**.
 To disable notifications for multiple apps on one page, you can also use the **Stop Watching** option on the [My Apps](#my-apps) page.
 {{% /alert %}}

-### 2.6 Account {#account-menu}
+### 2.5 Account

-The account menu holds relevant information about you and your settings.
-You can access your [Mendix Profile](/developerportal/community-tools/mendix-profile/), access your settings, and enable Dark Mode for the Developer Portal.
+Click your avatar to access the account menu, which has relevant information about you and your settings.
+You can access your [Mendix Profile](/developerportal/community-tools/mendix-profile/), enable **Dark Mode**, and access your [User Settings](/developerportal/community-tools/mendix-profile/#settings).

 ## 3 Company Buzz and Apps {#my-company-apps}